melee-matchups/old-website/matchup-notes/marth.md

 			If he is above the ledge and close enough, then you continue to shark him with F-Airs and B-Airs.

 	## Throw Follow ups
+		Mix up between F-Throw and U-Throw, their DIs are different for each other.

 		### Low %
 			F-Throw -> Re-Grab